 - 1.1 Physical Education is a foundation subject within the National Curriculum.
 This policy outlines our intentions for physical education, what we are doing to implement these intentions and the way we measure the impact at Orleans Primary School.
 We aim for the children to perform with increasing competence and confidence in a range of physical activities across the academic year.
-These include (but are not limited to) dance, invasion games, net and wall games, swimming, gymnastics, athletics, fitness and outdoor adventure activities. - 1.2 The aims of teaching Physical Education at Orleans Primary School are: - To fulfil the requirements of the Physical Education National Curriculum programmes of study, incorporating games, athletics, dance and gymnastics.
-KS2 children will also be taught outdoor and adventurous activities, and swimming and water safety. - In line with Government guidelines, children should receive two hours of high quality PE each week. - To ensure that all children regardless of race, gender, physical or learning ability have equal access to the Physical Education National Curriculum. - To develop all children's enjoyment of physical activity, regardless of their starting point, through creativity, imagination, and development of confidence. - To encourage and involve the children in collaborative learning. - To develop gross and fine motor skills. - To enable children to develop and explore physical skills with increasing control and coordination. - To give children tasks to progress their agility, balance, strength, flexibility and control of their bodies. - To ensure children are continually building on the core skills, including but not limited to, running, jumping, throwing and catching, and having their skills extended in lessons. - To teach children to recognise and describe how their bodies feel during exercise. - To develop an understanding of the relationship between exercise and a healthy life. - To encourage children to become physically confident in a way which supports their general health and fitness, and lead to healthy and active traits throughout their lives. - To develop children's life skills such as self-esteem, resilience, courage and resourcefulness. - To develop an understanding of how to succeed in a range of physical activities and how to evaluate their own success. - To encourage independence and increase children's ability to use what they have learnt to improve the quality and control of their performance. - To develop skills of problem solving/decision making/judging and observing. - To encourage children to improve their own ability via personal competition, as well as competition with others. - To give children opportunities to build their character, embedding the values of fairness and respect such as in team games.
+These include (but are not limited to) dance, invasion games, net and wall games, swimming, gymnastics, athletics, fitness and outdoor adventure activities.
+We utilize our School Sports Premium funding is a variety of ways to enhance the provision of sport and physical activity for our pupils at Orleans and the breakdown of expenditure can be found on the school website. - 1.2 The aims of teaching Physical Education at Orleans Primary School are: - To fulfil the requirements of the Physical Education National Curriculum programmes of study, incorporating games, athletics, dance and gymnastics.
+KS2 children will also be taught outdoor and adventurous activities, swimming and water safety. - In line with Government guidelines, children should receive two hours of high quality PE each week. - To ensure that all children regardless of race, gender, physical or learning ability have equal access to the Physical Education National Curriculum.

+- To develop all children's enjoyment of physical activity, regardless of their starting point, through creativity, imagination, and development of confidence. - To encourage and involve the children in collaborative learning. - To develop gross and fine motor skills. - To enable children to develop and explore physical skills with increasing control and coordination. - To give children tasks to progress their agility, balance, strength, flexibility and control of their bodies. - To ensure children are continually building on the core skills, including but not limited to, running, jumping, throwing and catching, and having their skills extended in lessons. - To teach children to recognise and describe how their bodies feel during exercise. - To develop an understanding of the relationship between exercise and a healthy life. - To encourage children to become physically confident in a way which supports their general health and fitness, and lead to healthy and active traits throughout their lives. - To develop children's life skills such as self-esteem, resilience, courage and resourcefulness. - To develop an understanding of how to succeed in a range of physical activities and how to evaluate their own success. - To encourage independence and increase children's ability to use what they have learnt to improve the quality and control of their performance. - To develop skills of problem solving/decision making/judging and observing. - To encourage children to improve their own ability via personal competition, as well as competition with others. - To give children opportunities to build their character, embedding the values of fairness and respect such as in team games.